tester248/solanaTest/README.md

 # Solana Token App

 This project is a Node.js application that allows you to create and manage custom tokens on the Solana devnet.
-It provides functionality to create a new token, mint it to a distributor wallet, and transfer tokens to recipient wallets.
+It provides functionality to create a new token, mint it to a distributor wallet, transfer tokens to recipient wallets, and perform additional operations like buying tokens, checking balances, and creating wallets.

 ## Project Structure